 An inside look at some of the venues that will host a variety of sports and events during the 2012 Olympic games.
+Click here to see a schedule of the 2012 Olympic Games.

-LONDON – There will be monarchs, presidents, prime ministers -- and David Beckham.
+There will be monarchs, presidents, prime ministers -- and David Beckham.
 Friday's opening ceremony for the London Olympics is an A-list affair.

 Among the 60,000 spectators at Olympic Stadium will be Queen Elizabeth II -- who as British head of state will officially open the games -- along with royals including Prince William and his wife Kate, and Prince Harry.